A lower bound for the genus of a knot using the Links-Gould invariant: Introduction

 This is one of many features of the Links-Gould invariant, proven or conjectured, that illustrate the fact that this quantum invariant has deep topological meaning (see in particular \cite{Ish, Ko}).
 In general, it is hard to deduce precise topological properties of a knot or link from the value quantum invariants take on that link.
-For instance, no genus bound is known for the Jones polynomial.
+For instance, the span of the Jones polynomial cannot in general be a lower bound for the 3-genus of a knot\footnote{ The family of twist knots $K_n$ all have genus 1 and the span of their Jones polynomials $V(K_n,q)$ grows linearly as $n$ grows.
+So there can be no $M>0$ such that $span(V(K_n,q)) \leq M \times g(K_n)$ for all $n$.}.